 - If you want to mention what the other person does or did that triggered a negative response, use a when-you.

-E.g., “When you respond to my reaching out for your hand by wanting to get in bed, I feel overwhelmed.
-I freeze up and get mad at you when your movement toward sex is so much faster than mine."
+E.g., “When you respond to my reaching out to touch your hand by wanting to get in bed, I feel overwhelmed.
+I freeze up and feel mad at you when your movement toward sex is so much faster than mine."

 The when you can come at the beginning or at the end of the sentence.
 In either case, be sure that the subject of the sentence is I.